help-me-mom/ng-mocks/README.md

 * `karmaTypescriptConfig.bundlerOptions.noParse` - An array of module names that will be bunded as-is, without being parsed for dependencies.

+* `karmaTypescriptConfig.bundlerOptions.resolve.extensions` - An array of file extensions to use, in order, when resolving modules.
+Defaults to `[".js", ".json"]`,

+* `karmaTypescriptConfig.bundlerOptions.resolve.directories` - An array of directories in which to recursively look for modules.
+Defaults to `["node_modules"]`.

 * `karmaTypescriptConfig.compilerOptions` - This setting will override or add to existing compiler options.<br/>
 Valid options are the same as for the `compilerOptions` section in `tsconfig.json`, with the exception of `outDir` and `outFile` which are ignored since the code is compiled in-memory.